gecio/gecio.github.io/docs/_imke/k8sapplications/runningapplications/index.en.md

 kubectl create deployment --dry-run -o yaml --image nginx nginx > deployment.yaml
 ```

-Next we need the service making the application publically accessible.
+Next we need the service making the application publicly accessible.
 The type we choose is `LoadBalancer`.
 This automatically creates a fully
 configured LoadBalancer in OPenStack, and allows us to access the cluster.